 My name is Fan Du.
 I am a 5th year computer science Ph.D. candidate at the University of Maryland, College Park.
 My advisors are Prof. Ben Shneiderman and Dr. Catherine Plaisant.
-Prior to joining UMD, I received my master's degree from University of Maryland and bachelor's degree from Zhejiang University, both in computer science.
+Previously, I received my master's degree from University of Maryland and bachelor's degree from Zhejiang University, both in computer science.

 Recently, I interned at Adobe Research, working on improving the transparency and interactivity of black-box recommendation algorithms.
 In the last two summers, I interned at IBM Research, where I developed a visual analysis system for large-scale linked data that was funded by DARPA.
-In the past, I have also worked for Alibaba and Tencent and I founded WaiMai Online, a startup that provided online-to-offline solutions for more than 40 restaurants.
+In the past, I have also worked for Alibaba and Tencent and I founded WaiMai Online, one of the earliest online meal ordering and delivery platforms worldwide.

-I am graduating in Spring 2018 and looking for full-time opportunities.
+I am graduating in April 2018 and looking for full-time opportunities.